1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1. Are most 1973 dimes valuable?

 Most circulated 1973 dimes are worth only their face value of 10 cents, as over 770 million were produced across three mint facilities.
-However, uncirculated specimens in high grades (MS65 and above) or those with Full Bands designation can command premiums ranging from $5 to several hundred dollars.
+However, uncirculated specimens in high grades (MS65 and above) or those with the Full Bands (FB) designation can command premiums ranging from $5 to several hundred dollars, and a perfect PR70 DCAM proof can reach $7,050.

 2. What is Full Bands (FB) and why does it matter?